StrongholdBot/stronghold.kasekorp.com/src/features.md

 ## Diplomacy

 This is a system where allowed members of servers can send messages to and manage relations with other servers.
+Features efficient two-way requests and convenient cross-server messaging.

-Set up diplomacy using {% include ds-cmd.html cmd="dpm setup" %}
+Set up diplomacy using {% include ds-cmd.html cmd="dpm setup" %}.

 ### Allies